Diabetes Management

 Spread the love

-So, if you are someone who is trying to manage type 2 diabetes and on any given day you feel like your motivation is low.
-If you are not sure what it is that you are working towards or statistically how can you measure the importance of your efforts, read on.
+So, if you are someone who is trying to manage Type 2 diabetes and on any given day, you feel like your motivation is low.
+If you are not sure what it is that you are working towards or statistically, how can you measure the importance of your efforts?
+Read on.

-The hbA1c or the Hemoglobin A1c test gives you the three months average of your blood sugar levels.
-It is also referred to as the A1c test is one of the main diagnostic tests for type 2 diabetes
+The HbA1c or the Hemoglobin A1c test gives you the three months average of your blood sugar levels.
+It is also referred to as the A1c test or glycated hemoglobin and is one of the main diagnostic tests for Type 2 diabetes, and is a vital marker for diabetes management

-An HbA1c of more than 6.5% is an indication of type 2 diabetes.
+An HbA1c of more than 6.5% is an indication of Type 2 diabetes.
 Whereas, HbA1c of between 5.7-6.4% is considered to be prediabetes.
-Once you are diagnosed with type 2 diabetes you can contact your doctor and get started on medicine and intensive lifestyle therapy with a diabetes management program immediately to control your blood sugar medicines.
+Once you are diagnosed with Type 2 diabetes, you can contact your doctor and get started on medicine and intensive lifestyle therapy with a diabetes management program immediately to control your blood sugar medicines.

 No more stress while managing diabetes